GreensfingeExperiment/.github/profile/README.md

 Using the Green Framework, you only need to follow 3 steps to configure it, without making any changes to the application's business logic.

 - Step 1: Create an object of your class encapsulated by the framework with the framework method `GreenFactory.greenify(UserService.class)` passing your class as a parameter.
 This step wraps the object in a way that the framework can interfere in its calls, making possible to deactivate and activate method calls to the original object.
-- Step 2: Annotate methods in your target class with `@GreenReturnWhenSwitchOff`, to configure that this method has a functionality that can be deactivated, and with `@GreenConfigKey`, to configure a string key that will be associated with that method.
+- Step 2: Annotate methods in your target class with `@GreenSwitchOff`, to configure that this method has a functionality that can be deactivated, and with `@GreenConfigKey`, to configure a string key that will be associated with that method.
 - Step 3: Provide a runtime configuration using `GreenConfigurationFacade`.
 This step is used to set a configuration associated with a string key that will activate or deactivate all methods associated with it.

 ```java